Peculiarjoseph/What-Drives-Youth-Unemployment-in-Nigeria-An-Economic-Social-Indicators-Analysis-2000-2024-/README.md

 GDP Growth and Inflation showed the strongest correlations with youth unemployment among the selected indicators.

-However:

-Correlation does not imply causation.
+However, Correlation does not imply causation.
 The relationships were therefore investigated further using multiple regression analysis.

 ## Regression Analysis